Your guide to Interpretation Services

 It’s a service that involves a professional interpreter or team of interpreters that verbally translate speeches, conferences, presentations and conversations into the native language spoken to by the receiving audience.

-The role of the interpreter: is not to only convert the words but also emotions and tone of the language spoken and this role involves different aspects which will be discussed through the different types of interpretation:
+Is not to only convert the words but also emotions and tone of the language spoken and this role involves different aspects which will be discussed through the different types of interpretation:

 Equipments used by the interpreter: